}

 • Execution prices

-• Cash percentage over time
+• Equity percentage over time

-• Position size evolution
+• Position size evolution (derived from conviction)

 This ensures: